isabelroses/website/content/nix-shells.md

 ### But you didn't mention `pkgs.mkShellNoCC`?

 The diffrence between difference these two is that `mkShell` includes a C compiler in the shell environment, whilst `mkShellNoCC` does not.
-So in a situation where you know you won't need any C compiler or related technogies its better to use `pkgs.mkShell`.
+So in a situation where you know you won't need any C compiler or related technogies its better to use `pkgs.mkShellNoCC`.

 ### How about using my overlay?